George V. Allen: Personal life

-Despite working in the private sector from 1960-1966, Allen remained involved in foreign affairs.
-From 1961-1962, Allen was on the Committee on Foreign Affairs Personnel which was involved in Cold War anticommunism.
-He was also the President of Diplomatic and Consular Officers, Retired (DACOR) in April of 1964.
+Despite working in the private sector from 1960 to 1966, Allen remained involved in foreign affairs.
+From 1961 to 1962, Allen was on the Committee on Foreign Affairs Personnel, which was involved in Cold War anticommunism.
+He was also sworn in as President of Diplomatic and Consular Officers, Retired (DACOR) in April of 1964.

 Allen appeared as himself, while serving as the Director of the Foreign Service Institute, on the February 6, 1967 episode of the game show To Tell the Truth.
 He deceived none, receiving all four votes from the panel.

 He married Katharine Martin in 1934, author of a self-published book on their lives overseas, Foreign Service Diary.
 They had three children, George V. Allen, Jr., John M. Allen and Richard A. Allen, all lawyers in Washington, D.C.
 He died at Bahama, North Carolina and is interred in Rock Creek Cemetery in Washington D.C.